nolantait/dotfiles/README.md

 Nolan's Dotfiles
 ===================

-These are my dotfiles I've maintained over the last 10 years.
-They originally started as a fork of [thoughtbot dotfiles](https://github.com/thoughtbot/dotfiles).
+These are my dotfiles I've maintained over the last 12 years.
+They originally started as a fork of [thoughtbot's dotfiles](https://github.com/thoughtbot/dotfiles).

 I've since taken inspiration from other dotfiles: